 Each of the three credit reporting agencies has its own formula for building your credit score.
 The original FICO score was developed by Fair Isaac and Company.
 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to calculate a credit score:
+While these methods vary from one agency to another, all of the agencies use the following to calculate your credit score:

-- Your Credit History - Have you had credit for years, or for just a short time?
+- Your Credit History - How long have you had credit?

-- Payment History - Do you pay your bills on time?
+- Payment History - Do you have a history of late payments?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-These factors are weighted slightly differently depending on the formula being used.
+These factors are weighted a little bit differently depending on the formula being used.
 The results are added up and distilled into a single number.
 Credit scores range from 300 to 800.
 Higher is always better.
 Most folks getting a mortgage in the current environment score 620 or above.

+Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

 Improving your score